-Drain the chicken and place it into a medium-sized bowl.
+Dice the chicken and place it into a medium-sized bowl.
 Cut olives in half and chop the artichoke hearts.
 Mix both with the chicken.
 Finely dice a small amount of red onion and cut cherry tomatoes in half.
 Add both to the chicken mixture.
-Add the Italian dressing and cheese into the chicken and toss well.
-Serve the chicken salad inside of a lettuce leaf or the wrap of your choice.
+Add the Italian dressing and cheese to the chicken and toss well.
+Serve the chicken salad inside a lettuce leaf or the wrap you choose.

 Snacks provide extra energy to fuel any and all of your outdoor activities.
 Here are some ideas to get you started.

 Rich in fiber and polyphenols, fruit makes for a great snack whether you are at home or camping.
-Opt for dried in place of fresh if you want to lighten the load.
+Opt for dried instead of fresh if you want to lighten the load.
 Here are some tips for camping with fresh fruits and vegetables.